HazemTech365/PowerMenu/README.md

 - 🌀 **Stuck in Safe Mode after reboot?**
   > No worries — **PowerMenu detects when you're in Safe Mode** and offers to automatically exit it as soon as you launch the app.
   > Just open PowerMenu again while in Safe Mode and follow the prompt — it handles the rest for you.
-  > If that doesn't work, then open command prompt as admin and type in this command: `bcdedit /deletevalue {current} safeboot`
+  > If that doesn't work, open Command Prompt as Administrator and run this command:
+`bcdedit /deletevalue {current} safeboot`.

 ---